Occupational Therapy (OT)

 Schedule Type: On-Line

-OT 778: Adv Evidence-Based Practice
+OT 778: Advanced Evidence-Based Pract

 Students examine evidence-based practice from conceptual, empirical, practical and personal perspectives.
 Students develop skills and knowledge to appraise research literature and, translate evidence into practice by integrating “best” evidence, client values and priorities, their own personal experiences and environmental considerations.
 To prepare for leadership roles as advance-practice and doctoral-level therapists, students develop research literacy for EBP, an understanding of knowledge translation, and skill in producing scholarly work.